Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

 then supersolutions of the considered form will exist for all $c\geq c_f$ and, in this case, we set $c^*:=c_f$.
 Otherwise, we define $c^*$ as the first value of $c> c_f$ for which $\Si_D(c)$ and $\Si_d(c)$ intersect.
 Observe that such a value of $c$ exists by continuity and thanks to \eqref{1eq:3.14}.
 Moreover, \eqref{1eq:3.14} also guarantees that supersolutions to \eqref{1eq:3.11} will exist for every $c\geq c^*$.
+The definition of $c^*$ in a situation where $c^*>c_f$ is depicted in Figure~\ref{fig2}.